Skip to content

 Separate Phone Number

-• Google Voice (free) provides a clean secondary number
+• Google Voice (free) provides a clean secondary number at no cost

 Separate Payment

-• Open a separate bank account under your legal name for OnlyFans payments — legally required for tax purposes, but kept entirely separate from personal banking
+• Open a separate bank account under your legal name for OnlyFans payments, legally required for tax purposes, but kept entirely separate from personal banking

 • Use a separate payment method for creator-related purchases